thinh-vu/fullstory_api/README.md

 # III.
 Quick tips
 - Use the command dir(fullstory_api) To list down all of the available functions of this module in the Python IDE.
 - Using pre-built function `fs_help(function_name)` to print the docstring helper of that function.
 For instance, you can type the command to the terminal with `fs_help(fs_export_result).`
+- Using the command `from fullstory_api import *` to import all functions in this module to the Python Interpreter.

 # IV. 🙋‍♂️ Contact Information
 You can contact me at one of my social network profiles: